lanl/hippynn/docs/source/user_guide/features.rst

 Interfaces
 ----------------------------------------------------------
-- ASE: Define `ase` calculators based on the graph-level API.
+- ASE: Define ``ase`` calculators based on the graph-level API.
-- PYSEQM: Use `pyseqm` calculations as nodes in a graph.
+- PYSEQM: Use ``pyseqm`` calculations as nodes in a graph.
+- LAMMPS: Create a file for use as a `pair style mliap` object.

 API documentation for :mod:`~hippynn.interfaces`